ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 The types of labels outputted by the AI model is then displayed in the textbox.

 Model Selection:
-* Hourglass: 16 keypoints for single-person images.
-(In use)
+* Hourglass: 16 MPII keypoints for single-person images.
-* Mask R-CNN: 16 keypoints for multi-person images.
-(To do)
+* Faster R-CNN: 17 COCO keypoints for single-person images.
-* OpenPose: for multi-person images.
-(To do)
+* FAN: 68 facial landmarks for single-person images.

 The "AI Labeler" window
 ![AI_Labeler](doc/AI_Labeler.png)

 #### Input
 Choose a directory of images set or a file of video.
-Each image must be JPEG file.
+Each image could be .jpeg or .png file.
 The format of video file could be MP4, AVI or MOV.
 ##### Example:
 ```
 {ROOT}/img